Mapping class groups of $h$-cobordant manifolds: Proof of Theorem ( ) Proof of Theorem A(i)

 i.e. $V$ is diffeomorphic to $V_{\phi_i}$ rel $M$.
 Hence, $|I(M)|=3$ and this finishes the proof. \end{proof}

 \begin{rem} This is an example of how badly-behaved the set of inertial $h$-cobordisms of a manifold may be.
-For one thing, it is not an $h$-cobordism invariant.
+For instance in the case at hand, it is not an $h$-cobordism invariant.
 It is also \textit{not} a subgroup of $\Wh(M)\cong\Wh(C_7)\cong \Z^2$ (see \cite[$\S7$]{BassWhiteheadGroups} and \cite[pp. 202--205]{SteinWhiteheadgroups}) because $I(M)$ is a finite subset with cardinality strictly greater than $1$.
 See \cite[Rmk.
 6.2]{HausmannInertialhcobs} for more instances of this phenomenon. \end{rem}

 \begin{warn} The main theorem of \cite{Kwasik1} states that $I(M)=0$ if $M$ is a fake lens space, that is, the orbit space of a free (possibly non-linear) action of a finite cyclic group on a sphere.
 This clearly contradicts Proposition \ref{propIthmAi}, but we believe that the proof of the result in \cite{Kwasik1} is fallacious: following a trail of references \cite[Claim 2]{Kwasik1}, \cite[Prop.
 3.2]{Kwasik2} and \cite[p.
 353]{Kwasik3}, it is eventually stated that if $\tau\in \Wh(M)$ is the torsion of some inertial $h$-cobordism of $M$, then $2\tau=0$.
 This supposedly follows from the proof of \cite[Prop.
 12.8]{MilnorWhiteheadTorsion}, but in the statement of this result it is required that the $h$-cobordism between special manifolds be compatible with the given identifications of the fundamental groups, i.e., that $h^W_*: \Wh(M)\to \Wh(M')$ has been trivialised beforehand.
 This requirement does not hold in the case of \cite[p.
 353]{Kwasik3}, and is exactly what we exploit in the proof of Proposition \ref{propIthmAi}. \end{warn}